Welding-Torch/installc/README.md

 * One-Click Installer
 * Latest Version of GCC (13.2.0) 2023
 * Compatibility with VS Code
-* Automatic addition to Path
+* Automatically adds `gcc` to Path
 * Compatibility with Code Runner
-* Works for C++
+* Supports C++ too

 ## Download
-Get Install C for Windows 64-bit only [here](https://github.com/Welding-Torch/installc/releases/latest/download/installc.exe).
+Get Install C for Windows 64-bit only **[here](https://github.com/Welding-Torch/installc/releases/latest/download/installc.exe)**.

 ## How to Contribute
 The source code is in the file: [Cinstaller1.iss](https://github.com/Welding-Torch/installc/blob/main/Cinstaller1.iss).

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Learn how to do it by reading the [Contributing Guide](CONTRIBUTING.md).

-We accept contributions in the following categories: Code, Documentation, Financial, Design, 'Ideas, Planning, and Feedback', Research, and Translation.
+We accept contributions in the following categories: Code, Documentation, Financial, Design, 'Ideas, Planning, & Feedback', Research, and Translation.

 ## Acknowledgements